Fractional CFO vs Interim CFO: Key Differences & When to Hire

 A well-vetted interim CFO search process typically takes up to 90 days from the initial call to their first day of work.

 There are times, however, when you need a vacancy filled “yesterday.”
 At BluWave, we provide two or three best-fit candidates within a single business day.
-This can cut a process that normally takes three months to a few days.
+This can cut a process that normally takes months to a few days.

 “Of the several hundred PE-grade CFOs in our network, we select the top two or three choices for a company, and once the negotiation is finalized, they can get to work very fast,” Scott says.